mickelson/attract/Layouts.md

 Overview
 --------

+The Attract-mode layout sets out what gets displayed to the user.
+Layouts consist of at least one script file and a collection of related resources (images, etc.) used by the script.

-Layouts are stored under the "layouts" subdirectory of you Attract-Mode config directory.
+Layouts are stored under the "layouts" subdirectory of the Attract-Mode config directory.
 Each layout gets its own separate subdirectory.
 Each layout can have one or more ".nut" script files in it.
-The "Toggle Layout" command in Attract-Mode allows you to cycle between each of the ".nut" script files located in the layout's directory.
+The "Toggle Layout" command in Attract-Mode allows users to cycle between each of the ".nut" script files located in the layout's directory.
 Attract-Mode remembers the last file toggled to for each layout and will go back to that same file the next time the layout is loaded.
 This allows for variations of a particular layout to be implemented and easily selected by the user (for example, a layout could provide "landscape" and "portrait" versions).